dankehotfire/dankehotfire/README.md

 ### Hey!
-My name is Danil and currently i'm iOS developer at https://mail.ru 👋
+My name is Danil and currently I'm iOS developer at https://mail.ru 👋
 ___

 ### Connect with me: